Reviewed By Joana Garrido DVM

 The hard plum pit is extremely indigestible.
 Even if your dog manages to swallow it without choking, he is still at risk of impaction.
 This means it becomes lodged in his digestive tract, blocking the transportation of waste.

-As a result, it causes waste build-up and leads your dog to suffer from stomach pain, vomiting, dehydration, and bloat.
-Intestinal blockage requires immediate medical attention, or else; it can lead to fatal consequences.
+As a result, it causes waste buildup and can lead to your dog being hospitalized or requiring surgery due to symptoms such as stomach pain, vomiting, dehydration, and bloat.
+Intestinal blockage requires immediate medical attention, or else it can lead to fatal consequences.

 This condition will disrupt the transportation of oxygen to the blood cells.
 Lack of appropriate treatment can result in blood cell damage, respiratory collapse, and death.